-Often companies try to write one job description to cover all workers doing essentially the same kind of work.
+Often companies try to write one employee job profile to cover all workers doing essentially the same kind of work.
 But such an approach may miss vital, though subtle differences.
 For example, different department heads in an organization may have essentially the same types of major responsibilities, but specific duties, time spent on various areas, and task priorities may differ substantially from one manager to the next.
 One department manager may be loaded with routine and planned work, while others spend more time with spontaneous execution and troubleshooting.
-Job descriptions should reflect the unique character of each position and not attempt to cover too many different positions.
-If this is not done the job description does not accurately reflect the actual work design.
+Work descriptions should reflect the unique character of each position and not attempt to cover too many different positions.
+If this is not done the JD does not accurately reflect the actual work design.

 Statements like "Avoids carrying two acid-filled beakers at once" or "Wears hard hat when doing warehouse stacking" are not really statements of work to be done.
 However, a statement like "Checks floor daily to assure not slippery," may be a legitimate duty statement.
 Admittedly, it can be difficult to show the appropriate line between what should go in the JD and what would be better left for a separate document.

 5. Temporary work gets left out